 Find Yourself in February

-This was our February 2020 course.
-Our aim was to approach self-portraiture from as many creative angles as possible.
+This is one of our favourite courses in the calendar.
+Our aim is to approach self-portraiture from as many creative angles as possible.
 It’s all about ‘finding’ your own style rather than having a set idea.
 We used photography, collage, drawing, painting and inspiration from great artists to help this process.
-All exercises are posted to our Facebook group
+All exercises are posted to our Facebook group.

 Come and see what we're up to now on our Facebook group.Join here: https://m.facebook.com/groups/1808397729202149/?ref=bookmarks

-* The third was a contour drawing without taking my pen off the paper.
+The third sketch was a continuous line drawing keeping my pen on the page.

 Create a digital pattern with your image.
 Get creative using filters or whatever takes your fancy.
 Any program that allows you to copy and paste will do.